Cloud Ctrl

 Can I export governance data?

-Yes, the customer detail view includes an Export Service Review option that allows you to export the governance summary for a customer.
+Yes, the issue detail tables and dimension breakdowns support CSV export.
+The customer detail view also includes an Export Service Review option for generating a governance summary report.

 What cloud providers are supported?